-While a background in business analysis is not required, you should have an understanding of current business concerns.
-Knowledge of the challenges involved in matching IT solutions to business problems is helpful.
+While not required, attendees should know the challenges and business concerns involved in matching IT solutions to business problems.

 What is a business model?